You might think you’re invisible

 ...but I see you

-There are a million memes on social media about how you should just #stopprocrastinating, do some #self-care and #loveyourself, as if there’s an invisible switch you can flip and then everything will be fine.
+Your social feed tells you to just #stopprocrastinating, do some #self-care and #loveyourself, as if you can just flip an internal switch and everything will be fine.

-But I think we both know there’s not enough bubble bath in the world to make up for the fact that some days - maybe even most days - you feel like you’re drowning when everyone else is swimming.
+But I think we both know there’s not enough bubble bath in the world to make up for the fact that some days - maybe even most days - it feels like you’re drowning when everyone else is swimming.

 Our culture has insane expectations for women.
-We don’t talk about these expectations out loud, in fact most of the time, we pretend we don’t even notice them – but that doesn’t change the fact that we spend most of our time and energy trying to live up to them.
+Many of them go unspoken and unchallenged– but that doesn’t change the fact that we spend most of our time and energy trying to live up to them.

 “We are a generation of young women who were told we could do anything and instead heard that we had to be everything.”